 Manarola was founded in the 13th century and is named after a small temple built during the Roman age.
-Here, houses jut out over the Mediterranean and the city is well-known for its life-size Nativity scene.
+Here, houses are located by the sea and the city is well-known for its life-size Nativity scene.

-A full day experiencing this truly magical seascape and landscape will inspire even a novice painter to create something beautiful.
-Our last memory – watching a spectacular Mediterranean sunset as our full day tour concludes and as we say “arrivederci” to the Cinque Terre.
+A full day experience of this truly magical landscape will inspire even a novice painter to create something beautiful.
+Not to be missed is the spectacular Mediterranean sunset as our tour concludes and as we say “arrivederci” to the Cinque Terre.
 (In this tour boat transportation fee is not included)